 There is a variety of superannuation providers.

-In other cases, the employer has set up or arranged a particular fund for its employees, and the employer effectively provides the administration for the fund.
+In other cases, the employer sets up or arranges a particular fund for its employees, and the employer effectively provides the administration for the fund.
 Increasingly, employers are turning over such funds to professional administrators that charge commercial fees for administration.
 These are usually referred to as “company schemes”.

-In other cases, the employer chooses a “master trust” type of arrangement, in which a large financial organisation (e.g. a life insurance company) sets up a commercial fund that can service many employers.
-Often, the fund is invested with the associated life insurer or by the associated funds manager.
+In other cases, the employer chooses a “master trust” arrangement, in which a large financial organisation (e.g. a life insurance company) sets up a commercial fund that can service many employers.
+Often, the fund is invested with the associated life insurer or the associated funds manager.

 Employees of the Commonwealth Government have their superannuation paid into the Commonwealth Superannuation Scheme, the Public Sector Superannuation Scheme or the PSS Accumulation Plan.

 Employees of state government instrumentalities have their own superannuation schemes.
 These have been much amalgamated and in some cases had benefits reduced in recent years.
 There is still a variety of schemes and benefits, such as the Emergency Services Superannuation Scheme and VicSuper.
-Some of these schemes are controlled by an Act of Parliament and administered by the Government Superannuation Office.
-Appeals from decisions of the Government Superannuation Office can be taken to the Victorian Civil and Administrative Tribunal.
+Some of these schemes are controlled by an Act of parliament and administered by a board.
+Appeals of decisions of such boards can be taken to the Victorian Civil and Administrative Tribunal.
 Other schemes are controlled by a trust deed and a trustee.